USCbiostats/BinaryDosage/README.md

 some options available for the
 <span style="font-family:Courier">vcftobd</span> functions such as using
 gz compressed files vcf files.
-More information about these options can be found using the help files or reading the vignette “usingvcffiles”.
+More information about these options can be found using the help files or reading the vignette
+<span style="font-family:Courier">usingvcffiles</span>.

 The following commands convert VCF data sets 1a and 1b into the binary dosage format.